Managing and Using MariaDB Databases in ServBay

 servbayctl

-is a powerful command line utility provided by ServBay for managing its services and packages.
+is a powerful command-line utility provided by ServBay to manage its services and packages.

 bash